Section 3: Residential Living

 ROOM ENTRY/SEARCH POLICY

 The University respects each student's right to privacy and is committed to protecting this right.
-However, University officials (Student Life, Public Safety, Facilities, etc.) may enter a student room when they have reason to believe the health or safety of residents is in jeopardy or a University policy is being violated.
-All residence hall rooms will be entered & inspected by hall staff for safety, security and health concerns twice per semester and before hall closings prior to breaks.
-Maintenance may also enter rooms to perform necessary repairs, as needed.
+However, University officials (Student Life, Public Safety, Facilities, etc.) may enter a student room when they have reason to believe that the health or safety of residents and/or residential space is in jeopardy or a University policy is being violated.
+Generally, all residence hall rooms will be entered and inspected by hall staff for safety, security and health concerns twice per semester and before hall closings prior to breaks.
+While Student Life staff will not conduct a room search, they may open cabinets or closets to find fire equipment and/or locate safety hazards.
+If, in the course of doing so, they locate an item or items that are banned via this Handbook or Student Life policies, that item will be confiscated via Public Safety and the issue will be addressed as outlined in the Student Code of Conduct.
+Maintenance may also enterrooms to perform necessary repairs, as needed.

 Permission of the resident to enter a room is suggested by procedure but NOT required and, while University personnel will attempt to have the room resident(s) present when entering a room, this may not always be possible.